Bounds on inequality with incomplete data: Computation in Scenario 1

+We solve for $\lambda^\star$ using bisection on $[0,1]$ in the nonnegative-outcome Gini case: at each step evaluate $f_{\max,n}$ at the midpoint and update the bracket according to the sign; this is given in Algorithm~\ref{alg:baseUP}, which iteratively locates the solution with arbitrary tolerance $\varepsilon$ (e.g., $\varepsilon=10^{-6}$).
 This differs from the classical \citet{dinkelbach67} procedure (and also procedures in subsequent literature), and achieves geometric convergence since $|\lambda_{i+1}-\lambda_i| = 2^{-(i+1)}$, and $\lambda^*$ is always contained within whichever of the intervals $[\lambda_i, \lambda_i + 2^{-(i+1)}]$ and $[\lambda_i - 2^{-(i+1)}, \lambda_i]$ are selected in the $i$-th iteration of the algorithm.
-Note that the optimization in $f_{\max,n}$ is over the full set $\Theta$, not the grid $\Theta_n$.
-This greatly speeds computation, though at the cost of an $O(1/n)$ bias as $\Theta_n$ becomes dense (see Lemma \ref{lem:quant}).
-Optimizing over $\Theta$ also lets one work with the available data only on sample shares in each interval, as the sample size is no longer needed to create the constraint set $\Theta_n$.
+The optimization in $f_{\max,n}$ is over the full set $\mathcal{P}$, not the grid $\mathcal{P}_n$.
+This reduces computation.
+Under the regularity conditions used for inference in Section~\ref{sec:asymptotics}, Lemma~\ref{lem:quant} shows that replacing the mass grid by its continuous relaxation creates only an $O(1/n)$ approximation error.
+Optimizing over $\mathcal{P}$ also permits computation using only the sample shares in each interval, since the sample size is no longer needed to construct $\mathcal{P}_n$.
+Computational details are in Algorithm \ref{alg:baseUP}.